Does your home date back to 1978 or earlier, and do you plan to get it repainted for the first time?

 Encapsulants come in three different types:

 - Cement-like Materials that Contain Polymers – these membranes have a curing period and will form a thick coating once set.
-It is applied just like ordinary cement, which makes use of trowels
+It is applied just like ordinary cement, which makes use of trowels easy.

-- Chemical Compounds or Polymers – applied via airless spray guns, rollers, or brushes and the resulting membrane is known to be robust but flexible
+- Chemical Compounds or Polymers – applied via airless spray guns, rollers, or brushes and the resulting membrane is known to be robust but flexible.

 How Much Does It Cost to Encapsulate Lead Paint?